A new algebraic approach to genome rearrangement models: Conclusion

 which is just a special case of Theorem \ref{thm:likes-gen} (iii).
 Model reversibility thus implies that the MLE distance is `directionless', or symmetric, as is any evolutionary distance measure based on path probabilities calculated in this framework.

-\section{conclusion}
+To conclude this section, we return briefly to the class algebra $\cA_0$.
+By constructing simple examples, one can verify that, in general, the regular representation matrices of non-identity basis elements in $\cA_0$ have non-zero entries on the diagonal, and thus see that we do not have an analogue of Theorem~\ref{thm:gen-chars-etc} (v) for $\cA_0$.
+That is, the regular character of $\cA_0$ is not counting occurrences of the identity in elements of this algebra, and thus cannot be used to calculate path probabilities as in Theorem~\ref{thm:likes-gen}.

+Consider the underlying Markov model here, with transition matrix given by the regular representation of the model element analogue $\rho_{\reg}^0(\Aess\zee)$.
+Now the states are the basis elements $\zee g_i\zee$, each corresponding to an equivalence class $[g_i]_{D}$.
+Since each equivalence class $[g]_D$ is the disjoint union of $\tfrac{|[g]_D|}{|Z|}$ equivalence classes of the form $[g z]$ for some $z\in Z$, each basis element $\zee g\zee$ is the average of $\tfrac{|[g]_D|}{|Z|}$ distinct genomes of the form $\zee g z$ for some $z\in Z$.
+Thus an arbitrary element of the matrix gives us the {\em average} probability of a genome from a certain class transitioning into a genome from another class (and a diagonal element gives the probability of a transition within a class).
+This is not refined enough for our purposes, since, given one genome $\zee g$ and two more genomes $\zee g^{\prime}$ and $\zee g^{\prime\prime}$ that are in the same class ($g^{\prime} \in[g^{\prime\prime}]_D$), the probability of transitioning between $\zee g$ and $\zee g^{\prime}$ need not be the same as the probability of transitioning between $\zee g$ and $\zee g^{\prime\prime}$.

+The information is not entirely lost, however; one can use the first column of this Markov matrix to calculate path probabilities.
+Given an observed instance $g\in G$ of a genome, we find the appropriate basis element $\zee g_{\ell}\zee$ of $\cA_0$ such that $g\in [g_\ell]_D$, and then

+Of course, the fact that this path probability information exists in the regular representation does not mean that it is {\em easy} to obtain, in particular since the size of the regular representation in $\cA_0$ is likely to be rapidly increasing with the number of genomic regions (for example for $G=\SN$ and $Z=\DN$, $\dim(\cA_0)$ is proportional to $(N-2)!$) and, being unable to retain the `first column' information through diagonalisation (as one can for the trace), one would need to calculate the $k$th power of the matrix for each desired path probability.
+We further note that calculating the equivalence classes themselves, and checking for membership of an equivalence class, is a non-trivial exercise and simply not feasible for large numbers of regions.

+In any case, the class algebra $\cA_0$ is nicer in some ways than the genome algebra $\cA$, in particular in that it is decomposable (that is, isomorphic to a direct sum of its irreducible modules).
+This property is formally known as {\em semisimplicity}.
+Then, since the irreducible modules of $\cA_0$ are identical to those of the algebra $\cA$ and the irreducible representations of the two algebras not only have the same dimension but coincide on the objects of interest,

+one may in fact choose to implement the calculations of the irreducible representations in $\cA$ or $\cA_0$ and then, either way, combine the results together according to the decomposition given in Theorem~\ref{thm:likes-gen}.

+\section{Conclusion}

-We have presented a coherent algebraic framework for modelling genomes and rearrangements in an algebra that incorporates the inherent physical symmetries into each element.
-Related algebraic frameworks for modelling genome rearrangement have been studied previously \cite{mei-dias,moul-steel,andrew14}, and the importance of including genome symmetry in rearrangement distance calculations has been recognised \cite{attilaand,mles}, however our unified approach is new.
+We have presented a coherent algebraic framework for modelling \bt{some classes of} genomes and rearrangements in an algebra that incorporates the inherent physical symmetries into each element.
+Algebraic frameworks for modelling genome rearrangement have been studied previously \cite{mei-dias,moul-steel,andrew14}, and the importance of including genome symmetry in rearrangement distance calculations has been recognised \cite{attilaand,mles}, however our unified approach, \bt{incorporating symmetry into the position paradigm framework \cite{wildcrazy}}, is new.